Don’t miss The Technology Alliance Policy Matters conference

 What does it take to create a thriving regional quantum ecosystem here in Washington State?
 Panelists will share where Washington stands apart in building talent pipelines, attracting startups, advancing research, and developing public-private partnerships - and the work still needed to secure our leadership position.

-Prof Charles Marcus, University of Washington and NQN
+Prof Charles Marcus, University of Washington and Northwest Quantum Nexus (NQN)

 Rep Stephanie Barnard, 8th District